Cisco closes on Viptela Software-Defined

 Here’s what we believe this all means

-In conversations with LiveAction customers, who work with many vendors of SD-WAN solutions, we’re hearing that the change in the offerings here will no doubt affect their deployment strategy.
+In conversations with LiveAction customers, who work with many vendors of software-defined WAN solutions, we’re hearing that the change in the offerings here will no doubt affect their deployment strategy.
 Hybrid IT infrastructure is the new normal, but figuring out how and where to invest is still a cloudy proposition (no pun intended!).

 LiveAction’s strength has always been the ability to not only provide visibility and assurance to critical application traffic across the WAN, LAN, and Wireless environment but to also arm and equip network operators the ability to change QoS policy on the fly.